unbearabletruth/landing-page/README.md

-Bulding first web page using css and flexbox
+Building first web page using css and flexbox